 - Other – Funds expended on items such as facility rental, telecommunication fees, utilities, liability insurance, and janitorial services.

 - Reserve – Funds Integral Care has on hand from prior fiscal years that are planned to be spent on specific board approved items.

-In November, Integral Care received a $143,500 grant from the Meadows Foundation to renew the Healthy Transitions Program, a collaboration between…Read More
+On September 13, 2022 Integral Care received a $10,000 grant from the Religious Coalition to Assist the Homeless (RCAH), a coalition…Read More